 How do you know what maintenance work is needed?

 A fellow-investor had authorized his property manager to deal with any repairs below 500 Dollars per month without owner’s approval.
-What seemed to be a convenient arrangement turned out that the repair and maintenance costs inclusively additional administration fees had more than doubled by the end of the financial year.
+What seemed to be a convenient arrangement turned out that the repair and maintenance costs inclusive additional administration fees had skyrocketed by the end of the financial year.
 You can guess the impact on the cash-flow that has caused.

-Even when using a property manager, liabilities stay with you, the owner.
-Less control in money matters is like inviting theft.
-When engaging a property manager, it really makes sense to specify deliverables like providing regular inspection reports and to be involved in process of taking care of the investment property.
-In this way minor problems can be addressed and sooner or later fixed.
-When leaving everything to the property manager, you may take the risks and higher expenses, too.
+Even when using a property manager, liabilities stay with the owner.
+Less control in money matters is like inviting a thief.
+When engaging a property manager, it makes sense to specify deliverables like inspection reports, approval procedures for spending your money and documentations about the actual repair.
+If for example the same defect happens frequently, the owner must take actions.
+Blindfolded leaving everything to the property manager has its risks and price.

 Maintenance protects your investment,